w3f/polkadot-wiki/docs/learn/learn-governance.md

 Along with [controlling the treasury](learn-treasury.md), the council is called upon primarily for three tasks of governance:
-1. proposing sensible referenda
+1. Proposing sensible referenda
-2. cancelling uncontroversially dangerous or malicious referenda
+2. Cancelling dangerous or malicious referenda
-3. electing the technical committee
+3. Electing the Technical Committee

 For a referendum to be proposed by the council, a strict majority of members must be in favor, with no member exercising a veto.
 Vetoes may be exercised only once by a member for any single proposal;